Jumee-LDN/wdi-project-3/README.md

 | Tuesday, Wednesday (**1.5 days**) | Client side work.
 Style / Scss. |
 | Monday, Thursday (**1.5 days**) | Extra features, Bug fixing, Testing, Git, Deployment |

-The team planned the structure and the approach of the application together.
-The each team member were assigned a model and routes to create to start with.
-I was in charge of Gallery model and routes.
+Each team member was assigned a model and routes to create to start from.
+I was in charge of the Gallery model and routes.
 When the initial setups were done, the members were free to handle more tasks based on the project management plan on Trello.

 #### Challenges

 ![image width="200"](./src/assets/readmes/trello.gif)

-This was the first team development also to build a full-stack application using Angular. the team used methods below to achieve the goals.
+Within a sprint of seven days, and in a team of two, we created xhibit during week 9 of the course.
+This was the first team project and we found a common interest in art and both members had the same goals to achieve.

 **Teamwork** and **time management**
 > - Face to face communication.